 June 17 - World Day to Combat Desertification and Drought

 Drought is not just the absence of rain and other forms of precipitation.
 It is fueled by land degradation and the climate crisis.
-Drought is not only lack of water but also leads to changes in soil properties and degradation of soils.
+Drought is not only a lack of water but also leads to changes in soil properties and degradation of soils.

 Man-made climate change has led to an increased risk of drought almost everywhere in the world, and the devastating impacts of drought reach much further than the dry regions of our planet.
 Droughts and the creeping desertification in many areas around the world are causing huge and increasing economic losses.